Andreapan131/Artea-AB-Test-Causal-Targeting-Analysis/README.md

 The coupon clearly drove **more purchases** — that part is real.
 But the 20% discount ate into the average ticket size, so revenue actually fell slightly (and the difference isn't statistically significant in either direction).
 Sending coupons to everyone is a losing trade.

-### Finding 2 — Three interactions reveal where the coupon actually pays off
+### ❷ Three interactions reveal where the coupon actually pays off

 From the OLS regression: